Design & Technology

 Key Stage 3 (Years 7, 8, 9)

 During KS3, many different projects are undertaken to develop a wide range of Design and Technology skills.
 Materials, used and explored, include wood, metal, plastics, smart and modern.
 Graphics work covers both hand and computer drawing.
-Systems and control are taught through electronic projects.
-Design skills are developed throughout.
+The knowledge, design and practical skills developed throughout KS3 are planned to support students who wish to pursue Design and Technology at GCSE.

 Current projects include:

-Year 7 - jitterbug, bud vase, boat, CAM/CAD clock and materials
+Year 7 - jitterbug, pop-up mechanisms, boat, CAM/CAD clock and materials

 Key Stage 4 (Years 10, 11)

-A wide range of students will be interested in A level Design and Technology, but particularly those who are creative and have studied design and technology or engineering at GCSE.
-Careers related to this subject include product design, materials technologist, designers, mechanical, electrical, civil and robotics engineering.
-Good course combinations include sciences, business and creative based subjects.
+A wide range of students will be interested in A level Design and Technology, but particularly those who are creative and have studied design and technology at GCSE.
+Careers related to this subject include product design, architecture, materials technologist, designers, mechanical, electrical, civil and robotics engineering.
+Good course combinations include sciences, maths, business and creative based subjects.

 For more information about this subject at KS5, please click here to view the relevant subject leaflet at the bottom of the page.